Serenafeldberg/TP_final/README.md

 # Pensamiento Computacional - Final Project

 Within this repository there are different files, which all compile the final project for this course, Pensamiento Computacional.
-When run, part of the code shall convert a music sheet into an audio in wave format.
-Another part is dedicated to the communication between the computer and an electric xylophone, which converts the same music sheet into a list of objects which represent each note that can be received by the physical instrument, and can be read by the xylophone in order for the song to be played.
+When run, part of the code would generate a music sheet from a midi file, another part of the code shall convert a music sheet into an audio in wave format, and a whole section is also dedicated to the communication between the computer and an electric xylophone: it converts the same music sheet into a list of objects which represent each note that can be read by the xylophone in order for the song to be played.
+And of course, finally there are tests for the functions created in order to check if everything is running as it should.

 ## Using the respository